 DO bring books.
 Lots and lots of books.
 They might be a little heavy, but their ability to distract makes them worth their weight in gold.
-(Alternately you can download some books to a kindle or iPad, but I find they don’t keep babies engaged as well as old fashioned cardboard books do).
+(Alternately you can download some books to a kindle or iPad if your kids are a little older, but I find electronics don’t keep babies engaged as well as old fashioned cardboard books do).

 DON’T pre-board.
 It’s tempting to get in and get settled, but I have found that the less time spent on the plane, the better!
-I’ll take being last to be seated anyday for 20 less minutes of wrangling a restless toddler.
+I’ll take being last to be seated any day for 20 less minutes of wrangling a restless toddler (or 2 – kill me).

 DO smile a lot at surrounding passengers.
 If you are nice to them they will be more likely to engage in a game of peek-a-boo (or hand you back a toy that was launched in their direction).